As writers, we put ourselves in the shoes of many different people.

 I fit into a category where I have a 40% chance of survival.

-There is no cure, there is no vaccine, it is simply a matter of the body fighting off the virus itself, more or less, wait and see.
+There is no cure, there are vaccines but they might also kill me even though the odds are very slim, so really it is simply a matter of the body fighting off the virus itself, and, more or less, wait and see.

 To say I’m scared of what might happen is an understatement.

-So far, cases are few in this country, but everyone says that in a short time that will change … for the worse.
+In this country, up till now, we have managed to avoid a disaster, but with the new variant, everyone is all but saying that in a short time that will change … for the worse.

 I hope not.